-We act for both businesses and consumers, and believe this gives us an advantage in understandings the issues that arise in such matters and the strategies used in such litigation that may be run by the other side, providing an advantage to our clients.
+We act for both businesses and consumers, and we believe this gives us an advantage in understanding the issues that arise in such matters and the strategies used in such litigation that may be run by the other side, providing an advantage to our clients.

 Competition & Consumer Law Services